-Life with my soul mate and husband of nearly forty years revolves around our faith in Jesus Christ, our love for each other and our home.
+Life with my soul mate and husband of more than forty years revolves around our faith in Jesus Christ, our love for each other and our home.
 Before our life together darkness and pain, strife and disappointment were constant companions.
-After we met in 1977 life was reshaped, restored and healed.
+After we met in 1977, by the grace of God, life was reshaped, restored and healed.
 For both of us!

 My art and writing often pay homage to my Auntie, who loved me, and showed me how to love the Lord and walk in the way of peace.

 August of 2021 marked twenty-five years since we moved to the Cottage and I began Blogging.
 It’s hard to believe I’ve been writing here for so very long.
 Over the years the focus of the Blog has evolved from the things I love to the things I’m passionate about.
 Early on my posts and pages featured gardening and cooking and the daily minutia of cottage life.
 Those topics are still available, but lately most of my posts focus on inspiring my readers to build a more personal and intimate relationship with the Lord Jesus Christ and the Word of God.
 In 2022 the theme of the year is even more focused on that intimacy.

 Along with the Blog, God has inspired me to share my passion in several books, children’s stores and inspirational pieces.
 These are available online, and in September I will be offering two of them in print.
 It’s thrilling to think my books, in printed form, make me a for-real author.
 Thank you, Lord for your GRACE.